Chewy Maple Cookies

 • In your stand mixer, cream butter and brown sugar until fluffy.

-• Add in the egg and maple syrup until well mixed.
+• Add in the egg, maple syrup, and maple extract until well mixed.

 • Sift flour, baking powder, and salt.